CcgAlberta/pygeostat/doc/source/installation.rst

 To allow interfacing between Python and R, rpy2 is required.
 Currently, only the utility gs.nearpd() uses rpy2 which also requires the R library "Matrix" to be installed through R. Installing rpy2 can be temperamental.
-The following installation instructions for rpy2 should do the trick:
+Use the following installation instructions for rpy2:

    1. Download the rpy2 wheel file (e.g., rpy2-2.6.0-cp34-none-win_amd64) from:
       http://www.lfd.uci.edu/~gohlke/pythonlibs/#rpy2